CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### Creating expressions

 Let's consider the numbers 10 and 32.
-Given these 2 numbers, we can ask several questions about these numbers:
+Given these 2 numbers, we can ask several questions:

 a) What is the **sum** of 10 and 32?
 b) What is the **product** of 10 and 32?